Danielle Jones (physician): Personal life and education

 Jones was born in Borger, Texas on August 12, 1986.

 She received a Bachelors of Science in Psychology from Texas A&M University before pursuing postgraduate medical studies at the Texas Tech University Health Sciences Center, where she received her Doctorate of Medicine.

-Jones is married to Donnie Ray Jones, a coder and photographer, with whom she has four children.
+Jones married Donnie Ray Jones, a coder and photographer, with whom she has four children.
 In 2021, the family moved to Invercargill, New Zealand.
+Jones confirmed in October 2025 that she and her husband have now divorced and will remain abroad for the foreseeable future, as they have shared custody of their four children.

 Career

 She worked as an OB/GYN at Baylor Scott & White Medical Center in College Station, Texas and as an assistant professor at Texas A&M Health Science Center.
 Various media outlets have highlighted her significant following on YouTube, Instagram, and TikTok, where she has received attention for her posts aiming to educate young people about sexual health.

 Jones is a founding member of the Pinnacle Conference, a leadership conference for female physicians, as well as the Association for Healthcare Social Media.

 In 2021, she accepted a job at Southland Hospital in Invercargill, New Zealand.